A Novel Adaptive Formation Control Strategy for Teams of Unmanned Vehicles Under Complete Dynamic Uncertainty: Introduction

-Over the past decades, robotics has been applied in various fields, including industry \cite{c01}, healthcare \cite{c02} , and assistive technology \cite{c03}, contributing to increased efficiency and improved quality of life.
-Within this broader domain multi-agent systems (MASs), due to their efficiency, scalability, and adaptability have become a powerful approach for solving challenging real-world problems.
-MASs refer to systems consisting of multiple agents that collectively perform complex tasks.
-The presence of multiple agents allows for the dividing of a complex task into smaller and manageable sub-tasks, where each agent handles a portion of the overall objective \cite{c04}.
-In many robotic applications, agents must adhere to a specific formation, requiring precise coordination, collision avoidance, and efficient navigation around obstacles \cite{c05,c06,c07}.
-To satisfy these requirements, formation control serves as a key approach.
-Its goal is to regulate how agents move relative to each other—their positions, velocities, and orientations—while maintaining a specific formation pattern \cite{c08}.
-Formation control algorithms (FCAs) are roughly categorized into three approaches.
 First, behavioral approach, in which the formation problem is divided into several sub-problems, each with its own solution; and each agent is controlled by a predefined behavior derived as a weighted average of the sub-solutions \cite{c08,c09}.
 Second, the leader-following approach, in which agents follow the leader(s) while maintaining a specific configuration with them.
 Here, the overall formation behavior of the system is determined by designing a desired pattern for the leader(s).
 In this approach, since the followers are highly dependent on the leader(s)' information, they become vulnerable to the leader(s)' faults \cite{c010}.
 Finally, the virtual structure approach that is similar to the leader-following approach, with the key difference that agents follow a virtual leader.
 This makes the system more robust against leader's faults \cite{c011}.
-Each mentioned approach can operate in a centralized or decentralized (distributed) schema.
-In a centralized approach, one unit controls the agents, while in a decentralized one, each agent communicates with the other agents and decides independently \cite{c012}.
-In most of the leader-following formation control techniques the leader dynamics is linear time-invariant with no inputs \cite{c08}, \cite{c013}, \cite{c014}; while the system's ability to handle more complex formation tracking tasks requires the implementation of diverse and sophisticated reference trajectories.
-Yuan et al. \cite{c015}, at the cost of increased complexity and challenges, considered a more generalized leader dynamics model, where the virtual leader is a linear system subject to bounded time-varying external inputs.
-They developed a cooperative deterministic learning-based adaptive formation control scheme consisting of an upper-layer estimator/observer and an lower-layer cooperative deterministic learning control law.
-However, they did not consider an uncertain inertia matrix.
-Challenges caused by dynamic variations in inertia remain unaddressed in the field and require further investigation.
+In most of the leader-following formation control techniques the leader dynamics is linear time-invariant with no inputs \cite{c08, c013, c014}; while the system's ability to handle more complex formation tracking tasks requires the implementation of diverse and sophisticated reference trajectories.
+Yuan et al. at the cost of increased complexity and challenges, considered a more generalized leader dynamics model, where the leader model is driven by bounded and time-varying inputs and then designed a discontinuous distributed observer to estimate the leader’s state based solely on local communication~\cite{c015}.
+This advancement allowed agents to follow more expressive leader trajectories and stimulated learning along dynamic paths.
+However, their model assumes that the inertia matrix of each agent is known—a strong simplification, since in practical robotic systems, inertial properties often vary and are difficult to measure or model precisely.
+This limitation restricts the applicability of their approach in real-world conditions where the dynamics are completely uncertain, including time-varying inertia.
+Although some work has been done to account for unknown mass or inertia within adaptive control frameworks, these efforts typically still rely on simplified leader models and lack any cooperative mechanism across agents \cite{c054}.
+Thus, while existing methods have independently addressed either complex leader dynamics or dynamic uncertainties in agent models, the combined problem of achieving cooperative adaptive formation control in multi-agent systems with completely uncertain dynamics—including uncertain inertia—and non-zero input leader systems remains open.
+Solving this integrated challenge is essential for enabling scalable, adaptive, and intelligent formations in unstructured and dynamically evolving environments.